 Steps to take when entering buildings or classrooms on campus

-- Wear a non-medical mask — the use of masks is mandatory on campus
+- Wear a non-medical mask — the use of masks is mandatory indoors

 - Respect directional signage — signage is in place to indicate entrances and exits to buildings, traffic flow in hallways, and traffic flow in stairwells

 - Respect physical distancing — maintain 2-metre spacing between you and others when entering and exiting buildings and when moving across campus; this will mean it takes longer to get where you are going — be patient and plan accordingly!

 - Sanitize your hands — sanitize your hands when you enter a building and/or a classroom; hand sanitization stations are located in common areas throughout each building

 - Find a designated seat — classrooms and labs have been arranged to respect 2-metre physical distancing — please only sit in a designated seat; in classrooms with fixed furniture, seats will be marked with a "Designated seat" sticker; longer tables in classrooms have been marked to show where you should place your chair to maintain your distance from your classmates